rust-console/gba/book/src/02-concepts/02-bios.md

 The GBA doesn't have hardware division.
 You have to do it in software.

-You can implement that yourself (we might get around to trying that, i was even sent [a link to a paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/08/tr-2008-141.pdf) that I promptly did not read), or you can call the BIOS to do it for you and trust that it's being as efficient as possible.
+We could potentially implement this in Rust (we might get around to trying that, I was even sent [a link to a paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2008/08/tr-2008-141.pdf) that I promptly did not actually read right away), or you can call the BIOS to do it for you and trust that big N did a good enough job.

-GBATEK gives a very clear explanation of it:
+GBATEK gives a fairly clear explanation of our inputs and outputs:

 ```txt
 Signed Division, r0/r1.